engpol/JonesLabFIJIScripts/README.md

 Select the number of FOVs (i.e. if you created a 7x7 grid, it would be 49 - For the now the max number of FOVs it accepts is 99, please let me know if you need more than this for some reason), and the number of timepoints.

+If you would like to include SIFT drift correction, tick the box at the bottom.
+I've found running drift correction on experiments which have little to no drift makes the output worse, so I would only tick this if you have to.

 Press Run.

 Once it has finished running, in the experiment folder all the individual FOVs will be found in the "Individual_FOV" folder, ROIs for the segmented neurons will be in the "StarDistROI" folder, and the fluorescence intensity time series values for the different neurons will be in the "Results" folder.